lornebb/LABB_MS2/README.md

 ### Mac Miller saerch results bug

-- **Bug** At somepoint the Lyric Search results were coming back solely as Mac Miller.
+- **Bug** At some point the Lyric Search results were coming back solely as Mac Miller.
+- **Fix** The javascript code that passed the search value to the url to be put into the HTML element, had the wrong formatting of the template literal, so once that was fixed, it was working again.
+- **Verdict** I should have used GIT to roll back / find an example of the code working before it had started returnign this error, as it was clearly a human error - I must have deleted a character at some point to make this happen.
+However, I chose instead to meticulously comb the code until I found the error, this was more due to a desire to learn, rather than rely on technology to fix somethign quickly.

 ### Chord chart call